Sublattice polarization and filamentary superconductivity in strained graphene: results and discussion

-We identify two competing geometric mechanisms driving this dissociation.
-First, and most prominently, the flat-band regions suffer from a kinetic blockade.
-Contrary to the conventional wisdom that high DOS enhances the pairing amplitude, we observe a suppression of $\Delta$ in these regions.
-This suppression originates from the extreme sublattice polarization induced by the pseudo-magnetic field, where the electronic density is confined to a single sublattice while vanishing on the other [Figs. 1(c) and 1(d)].
-Such spatial segregation severs the nearest-neighbor wavefunction overlap.
-Consequently, the superconducting state inherits this polarization, manifesting as a marked asymmetry between the sublattice order parameters ($|\Delta_A|\neq|\Delta_B|$), as evident in Fig. 2(a).
-Since the establishment of a coherent condensate requires kinetic mixing between sites to lower the free energy, this spatial disjointedness effectively decouples the localized flat-band states from the pairing instability, thereby nullifying the benefit of the divergent DOS.
+The suppression of the pairing amplitudes at the flat band regions is a direct consequence of the extreme sublattice polarization induced by the PMF.
+In these regions, the electronic density of the zeroth PLLs is localized almost exclusively on a single sublattice while vanishing on the other [Figs. 1(c) and 1(d)].
+Such spatial segregation effectively severs the nearest-neighbor wavefunction overlap between the $A$ and $B$ sublattices.
+Consequently, the superconducting state inherits this polarization, manifesting as a marked asymmetry between the sublattice order parameters ($\Delta_A\neq\Delta_B$), as evident in Fig. 2.
+Since the establishment of a coherent $s$-wave condensate relies on the effective kinetic mixing and overlap between sites to lower the free energy, this spatial disjointedness decouples the localized flat-band states from the pairing instability.
+This behavior highlights a fundamental physical distinction between the strain-induced flat bands and the moiré flat bands in magic-angle twisted bilayer graphene (MATBG).

+In MATBG, it has been established that while flat bands traditionally imply strongly localized states or divergent effective masses that would suppress superconductivity~\cite{Liu_2014}, the quantum geometry of the Bloch wavefunctions-characterized by the quantum metric-provides an additional, non-zero contribution to the superfluid weight~\cite{Torma2022}.
+This geometric contribution allows Cooper pairs to remain delocalized and establish phase coherence even when the single-particle bandwidth vanishes.

+In contrast, the periodically strained graphene studied here appears to lack such geometric protection.
+The extreme sublattice polarization in the $n=0$ PLL regions leads to a real-space segregation of wavefunctions, which effectively quenches inter-site overlaps and prevents the formation of a non-trivial quantum metric that would otherwise facilitate a finite superfluid weight.
+Moreover, the strain-induced PMF is valley-contrasting, and the absence of robust inter-valley coupling in these localized regions further hinders the topological stabilization of the condensate~\cite{PhysRevLett.61.2015}.
+Finally, unlike MATBG where flat bands span the entire moiré Brillouin zone, the strain-induced flat bands shown in Fig. 1(b) are flat only in a limited momentum-space region, further limiting the potential for a global geometric contribution to superconductivity.

+The geometric obstruction, which effectively decouples the localized wavefunctions in real space, would likely be even more detrimental to off-site pairing symmetries (e.g., $d$-wave) that rely explicitly on inter-site bonds for Cooper pair formation.
+Therefore, our model provides a conservative estimate of the disruptive impact that strain-induced sublattice polarization has on superconductivity.
+It suggests that the high density of states in strain-induced flat bands does not necessarily facilitate pairing, but instead leads to a spatial dissociation of the condensate due to the underlying sublattice degrees of freedom.